EaglesFans/Statistical-Inference-Course-Project/Statistical Inference Course Project Part 1 R0.md

 ## [1] 5
 ```

-#### ANS) Sample mean mean is very close to the theoretical mean of the distribution.
+#### ANS) The sample mean is very close to the theoretical mean of the distribution.

 ## Q2.
 Show how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.